li-xin-yi/security-summer-labs/lab3/readme.md

 $ oabe_keygen -s CP -p DA -i "Gryffindor|Year=4|Female" -o ginny_key
 ```

-Then, Herminoe writes the massage and encrypted with public key.
+Then, Hermione writes the massage and encrypted it with public key.

 ```
 $ echo "Go to meet in Gryffindor common room at 7 p.m., Let's talk about how to teach Expecto Patronum" > invitation.txt